Global investments into neglected disease R&D

 The data includes all types of product-related R&D, including basic research, discovery and preclinical, clinical development, Phase IV and pharmacovigilance studies, and baseline epidemiological studies.

 Funded by the Bill & Melinda Gates Foundation since inception, the G-FINDER project was originally hosted at The George Institute for International Health and then run by Policy Cures from 2010.
-Following the division of Policy Cures into two separate organisations in 2016, the G-FINDER project is now conducted by Policy Cures Research.
+Following the establishment of Policy Cures Research (PCR) as a separate organisations in 2016, the G-FINDER project is conducted by Policy Cures Research.